 Your saw is shipped horizontal to protect it from tipping during transit.
-To stand up your saw, first remove all packing materials and accessories from the shipping pallet (see Fig. 1).
+To stand up your saw, first remove all packing materials and accessories from the shipping pallet (see Fig. 3).
 There is a poster that ships with the saw that shows where all of the accessories are located in the packaging.

-2. Take the top piece of Styrofoam and place one of its short sides next to the pallet by the back of the saw, as shown in Fig. 2.
-Place the Styrofoam so that the top edge of the table and the bottom edge of the saw both overhang the edges of the Styrofoam (see Fig. 3).
+Take the top piece of Styrofoam and place one of its short sides next to the pallet by the back of the saw (see Fig. 4).
+Place the Styrofoam so that the top edge of the table and the bottom edge of the saw both overhang the edges of the Styrofoam (see Fig. 5).